Toyota Argentina: History

 Toyota launched its second model produced in Argentina, the Fortuner (named "SW4" locally) SUV in 2004.
 Two years later, the company increased its production to 60,000 units, with 75% being exported to more than 20 countries in Latin American and the Caribbean.
 The workforce, initially consisting of 400 (or 750) employees, grew to 2,700 by 2007 and was more than 4,000 in 2011 and 5,000 in 2015.

-By 2016, Hilux and SW4 models were exported to most countries in South America including Chile, Ecuador, Perú, Bolivia, Brasil, Colombia, Paraguay, and Uruguay.
+By 2016, Hilux and SW4 models were exported to most countries in South America including Chile, Ecuador, Peru, Bolivia, Brazil, Colombia, Paraguay, and Uruguay.
 That same year, countries of Central America and the Caribbean were added to the list of export markets.
 That same year, Toyota Argentina reached 1,000,000 units produced, composed of 860,000 Hilux and 140,000 SW4 models.
 The Hilux pickup was the most selling vehicle in Argentina.

 By 2019 Toyota had produced more than 1,400,000 units in Argentina in 22 uninterrupted years of activity and with an accumulated investment of more than 2,000 million dollars.
 With two models in production, Hilux and SW4, the Japanese automaker added a workforce of 6,200 employees.
 In August 2020, Toyota Argentina set a new record by exporting its 1,000,000th. unit.
 The vehicle, a Hilux pick up, was sent to El Salvador.
 A few months later, on 30 November 2020, the factory reached the milestone of 1,500,000 units produced since 1997.

-During 2021, the brand achieved sales leadership in the Argentine market for the first time in its 25 years of activity, surpassing Volkswagen Argentina which had leaded the market for 17 years.
+During 2021, the brand achieved sales leadership in the Argentine market for the first time in its 25 years of activity, surpassing Volkswagen Argentina which had led the market for 17 years.
 Furthermore, the Hilux model consolidated as the most selling pickup in Argentina.
 That year, in addition, Toyota Argentina achieved a new production record with 142,525 units of the Hilux and SW4 models, of which 80% was destined for export.

+In June 2023, Toyota announced that the plant would produce its light commercial vehicle model HiAce, the first model produced in Argentina after 23 years, with an estimated investment of US$50 million.
+The HiAce will be also the first van assembled by the Japanese manufacturer in the country.
+At a first stage, 4,000 units will be produced to be commercialised in Argentina and Brazil.